ZhangHua1974/compiling/readme.txt

-The repo is used to trigger the compiling of my openwrt repo.
+The repo is used to trigger the compiling of my openwrt repo at 5/7